Blog

 Topics: JSCAPE MFT, Managed File Transfer, FTP

-New FTP Working Group at IETF
+New FTP working group at IETF

 FTP is quite a stable protocol.
 It's been used for nearly 4 decades to transfer files.
 FTP is defined in a series of RFCs (Internet Standards or specifications that describe how to implement the protocol) which are published by the Internet Engineering Task Force (IETF), a standards developing organization.